Vegan Pasta Salad Recipe

 This easy vegan pasta salad recipe is full of healthy ingredients and flavor and comes together in minutes.
-Cooked pasta is tossed in a vinaigrette with all your favorite veggies!
+Cooked pasta is tossed in an Italian vinaigrette with all your favorite veggies!

 Pasta salad recipes are great all-year side dishes.
 However, I love serving salad recipes in the summer months when you want to keep recipes quick and easy.

-This vegan pasta salad recipe uses gluten-free pasta to make it perfect for just about anyone.
+This is such a great vegan pasta salad recipe because it uses gluten-free pasta to make it perfect for just about anyone.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-- Pasta — I recommend a rotini pasta because it has lots of places to capture the dressing.
-I use gluten-free pasta or you can substitute regular pasta.
+• Pasta — I use gluten-free rotini pasta or you can substitute regular or whole-wheat rotini pasta.

-- Fresh broccoli florets — I prefer to cut the broccoli into small, bite-size pieces.
+• Fresh broccoli florets — I cut the broccoli into small, bite-size pieces.
+You can substitute frozen.

-- Fresh cauliflower florets — This guide for cutting cauliflower is so helpful.
+• Fresh cauliflower florets — This guide for cutting cauliflower is so helpful in creating cauliflower florets.
+You can substitute frozen cauliflower florets.

 How to Make Pasta Salad

-- Prepare the broccoli and cauliflower by chopping them into bite-size florets.
-Also, chop the onions.
-Place all of these in a serving dish.
+2. Chop the broccoli and cauliflower into bite-size florets.
+Place them along with chopped onions in a serving dish.

 Storage Tips